radiantlogic-v8/documentation-ia-product/documentation/how-to/database/oracle/performance-investigation-oracle.md

 - The index fragmentation
 - And so on

 This article includes a SQL script, and it's associated documentation.
-The results should be sent to Brainwave's support service to aide in the resolution of performance issues.
+The results should be sent to Radiant Logic support service to aide in the resolution of performance issues.

 ## Prerequisites